 Instructions

-- Preheat oven to 375 degrees.
+- Preheat oven to 375 degrees F (190C).

 - Drizzle on top with the remaining extra-virgin olive oil and scatter with the seasonings.
-Scatter pieces of pancetta over the top and place into the preheated oven.
+Scatter pieces of pancetta over the top and place them into the preheated oven.

 - Bake for 20 minutes.
 Remove from oven and turn veggies over once.
 Return to oven and continue to bake for additional 15 minutes.
 Taste and adjust the salt, if needed.
 Remove and serve.